What's in the player and how do I get there?

 Keyboard Shortcuts: See a list of all the keyboard shortcuts available in Lookback

-Eureka: Our AI beta to help you more easily find insights in your research
+Eureka: Our AI assistant to help you more easily find insights in your research

 Transcriptions: Access the transcription menu to transcribe or retranscribe a session

 Info: find more details about the session included date when it was captured, device used, and participant details

 The Canvas is where the participant screen and camera streams are presented.
 The size of the participant's screen will depend on the device they are using and your own monitor.
 It will automatically scale and adjust as you resize the player window.

 During a live session, moderators will find basic controls for the call at the bottom: